CarsonBlin/ModernRansomwareAnalysis/README.md

 # Ransomware Analyzed

-The main three ransomware attacks that were analyzed in this final project is
+The main three ransomware attacks that were analyzed in this final project are

 - WannaCry
 - Locky